IP: 192.168.1.1 Login Page Username Password

 |admin||''unit's serial number''||7.69%|

-(2) Change the wireless network password (WIFI password)
+(2) How to change the wireless network password (WiFi password)?

 3 authentication types: automatic selection, WPA-PSK, WPA2-PSK.
 There is basically no difference between the 3 types.
 Just select automatic.